grip-on-software/monetdb-import/Database_structure.md

     -   **message** - TEXT: Commit message describing the change.
     -   **commit_date** - TIMESTAMP: Time at which the target change took place.
+    -   **sprint_id** - INT - reference to sprint.sprint_id: The sprint
+        in which the target norms were changed, based on date intervals.
+        If the commit date is not matched to a sprint, then this is 0.
+        In the case of overlapping sprints, the latest sprint that still contains the commit is used.
     -   **encryption** - INT(row encryption)